 Welcome to Yampa Valley Electric Association, Inc.

-The member is responsible for paying their bill by the due date or letting YVEA know before we must disconnect service that you cannot pay your entire bill and desire to make arrangements prior to having a service man dispatched to disconnect service.
+The member is responsible for paying their bill by the due date or letting YVEA know before we must disconnect service that you cannot pay their entire bill and desire to make arrangements prior to having a serviceman dispatched to disconnect service.

-If electricity is disconnected for nonpayment, YVEA requires the member to pay the total amount due and a reconnection charge.
-A $140 reconnection charge is applied if the member is reconnected during normal operating business hours.
-If after normal operating business hours, the customer is required to pay a $330 reconnection charge.
-Normal operating business hours are 7 a.m. until 4:00 p.m., Monday thru Friday, excluding holidays.
+If electricity is disconnected for nonpayment, YVEA requires the member to pay the total amount due and a re-connection charge.
+A $140 re-connection charge is applied if the member is reconnected during normal operating business hours.
+If after normal operating business hours, the customer is required to pay a $330 re-connection charge.
+Normal operating business hours are 7 a.m. until 3:30 p.m., Monday through Friday, excluding holidays.

 Outages and Emergencies

-- If fuses or breakers are OK, call YVEA and give your name, telephone number, actual address of home (or special instructions) and report how long the power has been off.
+If fuses or breakers are OK, call YVEA and give your name, telephone number, and actual address of home (or special instructions) and report how long the power has been off.

-Yampa Valley Electric Association, Inc. is dedicated to providing you the most reliable, dependable electric service possible.
+Yampa Valley Electric Association, Inc. is dedicated to providing you with the most reliable, dependable electric service possible.
 In addition, the following services are available from your electric cooperative for your use in helping to improve the quality of life for you and your family.
-Application forms are available at both offices or can be mailed or faxed to you by contacting either YVEA office.

 Automatic Service Transfer